Creating attractive living spaces

 Donating harvested vegetables to cafeterias for children in need

-The Asuka Village Regional Development Corporation, Haseko Community, Inc., and Haseko Corporation jointly donated vegetables harvested at Haseko Asuka Village Community Farm to cafeterias for children in need (kodomo shokudo) in Nara Prefecture in July and December 2022.
+The Asuka Village Regional Development Corporation, Haseko Community, Inc., and Haseko Corporation jointly donated vegetables harvested at Haseko Asuka Village Community Farm to cafeterias for children in need (kodomo shokudo) (Total 30 sites) in Nara Prefecture in July and December 2024.
 The vegetables were used for meals at these cafeterias and also delivered to single parent families and neighboring children’s homes as activities drawing on the close-knit community.
 We will continue with social contribution through the donation of vegetables.

 Harvesting vegetables